 15: Do St. Gregory classes participate in off-campus field trips?

 A: Yes!
 All classes participate in age-appropriate field trips throughout the school year.
 Most field trips feature performances, museums, science programs and other enriching activities.
 In addition, there are several longer trips, including: 4th graders enjoy an educational, fun 3-day trip to the Gold Country; 6th graders participate in a 5-day outdoor education adventure; and 8th graders spend a week together in Yosemite to bond, learn and celebrate their years together.

 16: What is Scrip or eScrip?
 Do you have a scrip commitment for school families?

 A: Scrip is a fundraising program where the school receives a small percentage of participants’ retail purchases.
-Yes, every school family is required to participate in St. Gregory’s eScrip program.
+We ask every family to do their best to participate in St. Gregory’s eScrip program.
 You simply register at www.escrip.com our account number is 138387513.
 Register one or all of your existing grocery loyalty, debit and credit cards for use in the program.
 Participating merchants will make contributions to St. Gregory, based on purchases made by you, just by using the cards you have registered.
-Every family is required to participate in e-scrip with a minimum spending of $3500.00 each year.
-Single parent families are responsible for half of that amount.